schlotg/viage/README.md

 **You can see that Viage in this test case is 8-18 times smaller!**

 For the sake of codes size and complexity comparisons, I have implemented this same app in React and Angular.
 I tried to keep the code as similar as possible within the bounds of each framework.
-You can find them and a running Viage version here:
+You can find them and a running Viage version at the links below:

 [Viage - project](https://github.com/schlotg/viage-shopping-list)